Gabe Vincent NBA Playoffs Player Props: Heat vs. Nuggets

 Gabe Vincent Insights vs. the Nuggets

-- Vincent has taken 8.3 shots per game this season and made 3.4 per game, which account for 8.1% and 7.1%, respectively, of his team's total.
+- This season, he's put up 8.1% of the Heat's attempted field goals, as he's averaging 8.3 per contest.

-- Vincent is averaging 5.1 three-point field goal attempts per game this season, which is 12.3% of his team's attempts from beyond the arc.
+- He's taken 5.1 threes per game, or 12.3% of his team's shots from beyond the arc this season.

-- Vincent's opponents, the Nuggets, have one of the slowest offensive tempos, ranking 27th, averaging 99.5 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.
+- Vincent's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- Defensively, the Nuggets are eighth in the league, conceding 112.5 points per contest.
+- Defensively, the Nuggets are ranked eighth in the league, conceding 112.5 points per game.

-- The Nuggets are the 15th-ranked team in the league, allowing 25.7 assists per game.
+- Conceding 25.7 assists per game, the Nuggets are the 15th-ranked squad in the NBA.

 Gabe Vincent vs. the Nuggets